 Throughout your life before retirement, your income and your investments have been separate.
 For anyone in their working years, that’s been the case.
 However, for anyone on the doorstep of retirement, or who is already in retirement, income and investments become very intertwined.

-It will become increasingly difficult to create a growing stream of income over time if your decision-making is fueled by emotion that is generated by the current headlines and preconceived notions.
+It will become increasingly difficult to create a growing stream of income over time if your decision-making is fueled by emotion that is generated by preconceived notions.
 The consumer investor tends to do the wrong things at the wrong times, for the wrong reasons, usually costing themselves a lot of money over time.

 Sticking to a well-thought-out, evidenced-based investment and income strategy, ignoring the hype and fads of the moment, is by no means easy, especially when it pertains to your nest egg that you spent a lifetime saving.
 But knowing that you have a retirement income and investment plan in place that insulates your retirement income from market declines will help you weather those impulses, both analytically and emotionally.